microsoft/pxt-adafruit/docs/lessons/love-meter/challenges.md

 # love meter blocks challenges

-Create a love meter with the micro:bit
+Create a love meter with the @boardname@

 ## Before we get started